rsoika/microservice-examples/jakarta9/README.md

 # Hello World Example on Jakarta EE 9

 This is a basic Microservice example running on Jakarta 9.
 It includes a Rest Service example and also a Health Service.
+The project runs with JDK 11.

 ## Build

-To build the project run
+The project is based on Docker.
+To build the project you can run:

 	$./buildAndRun.sh

-This will rund a Maven build, creating a new Docker image and starting the server
+This will run a Maven build, creating a new Docker image and starting the server

 To manually build and run you can run the following commands: